Do I Need a Letter of Administration or a Grant of Probate?

 Calculating the value of the estate can be complicated.
 Property owned only by the deceased or with another individual as “tenants in common” will form part of their estate, and therefore the value of that property should be included.
 If they owned a property with another person as a “joint tenant”, however, this will not form part of their estate, and the property will pass directly to the other owner.

-In addition to this, if an asset is held in a trust, it shouldn’t require probate.
-Life policies, for example, are written in trust for the benefit of others and payable to the named beneficiary.
+In addition to this, if an asset is held in a trust, it should not contribute any value to the estate.
+Life insurance policies, for example, are written in trust for the benefit of others and payable to the named beneficiary.
 This would not form part of the estate.
-Likewise, pension schemes will often pay a lump sum benefit, which will also be held in a trust.
-This will also not form part of the estate.

 How to apply for a letter of administration

-If a loved one has died without a valid will or without naming any executors who can undertake the role, you must decide whether you are the appropriate person to undertake the role of Administrator.
-There are then certain steps you must complete before applying to the Court for Letters of Administration.
+If a loved one has died without a valid will or without naming any executors who can undertake the role, you must decide whether you are the appropriate person to undertake the role of administrator.
+If you intend to take on this responsibility, you will need to apply to the court for letters of administration, but there are other steps you should complete first.

-First, you need to register the death within five days.
+First, you need to register the death within five days unless the involvement of a coroner is required.
 Then, you need to ascertain whether Inheritance Tax is payable.
-You will then be able to access a form from the UK Government website, and fill in all the details of the .
+You will then be able to access a Form PA1A from the UK government website, and fill in all the details of the deceased and the estate.
 It is vital that all of the information is correct.
-We advise getting assistance from a solicitor with this process.
+We advise seeking assistance from a solicitor with this process.

 How to apply for a grant of probate

-After valuing the estate, you will have to calculate if there is any inheritance tax to pay and fill in any relevant tax forms.
+After this, the executor will have to value the estate by contacting banks, building societies, utilities companies and pension providers with which the deceased held accounts, and calculating the value of any property or assets the person owned.
+Upon valuing the estate, you will have to calculate if there is any Inheritance Tax to pay and fill in any relevant tax forms.

-Again, while this process can be completed without a solicitor, it is advisable to get an expert probate lawyer to assist you, so that there are no legal issues or mistakes further down the line.
+Again, this process can seem straightforward but there are pitfalls to be aware of.
+It is best to get an expert probate lawyer to assist you, so that there are no legal issues or mistakes that could affect the estate administration process further down the line.

 Getting expert legal help to apply for probate or letters of administration